 Setting Nutrition Education Goals

-The Tucson International Academy (TIA) promotes wellness by supporting good nutrition and regular physical activity as part of the total learning environment.
-Wellness is defined as the dynamic state of achieving optimal well-being in all the dimensions of health: physical, mental/emotional, and social.
+The Tucson International Academy (TIA) promotes wellness by supporting proper nutrition and regular physical activity as part of the total learning environment.
+Wellness can be defined as the dynamic state of achieving optimal well-being in all the dimensions of health: physical, mental/emotional, and social.

 TIA supports a healthy environment where children learn and participate in positive dietary and lifestyle practices.
 TIA schools contribute to the basic health status of children by facilitating learning through the support and promotion of good nutrition and physical activity.
 Improved health optimizes student performance potential.